What We Believe

 The truths within the Universal Mind include health, abundance, security, love, peace, and happiness.
 And because our individual minds are part of the Universal Mind, these truths are part of our natural state and pervade every aspect of our lives.
 By claiming these truths and acting confidently on them, we bring them into our personal reality.

 We believe that through this connection to the Universal Mind, each of us is called to a higher state of conscious expression.
 Every day we can become more aware that we are expressions of God.

-We envision humanity awakening to the Creative Power of thought; a world where each and every person discovers his or her potential, a world that works for everyone.
+We envision humanity awakening to the Creative Power of thought; a world where each and every person discovers his or her potential.
+A world that works for everyone.

-The present expression of our beliefs are rooted in the 19th century New Thought movement, shaped by Ralph Waldo Emerson and others.
+The present expression of our beliefs is rooted in the 19th century New Thought movement, shaped by Ralph Waldo Emerson and others.
 These thinkers emphasized an indwelling Presence, instrumental in all physical and spiritual healing.

-Such ideas stirred the thought of Ernest Holmes (1887-1960) and led to his formulation of a philosophy he called The Science of Mind.
+Such ideas stirred the thoughts of Ernest Holmes (1887-1960) and led to his formulation of a philosophy he called The Science of Mind.
 While refining this philosophy, Holmes gave lectures, held study groups, and eventually helped establish the Institute of Religious Science and School of Philosophy in 1927, in Los Angeles, California.